DeepenData/PKU_IR_and_ML/README.md

 # Risk of developing Insulin Resistance in adults’ subjects with Phenylketonuria: Machine Learning model reveals association with phenylalanine concentration
+## To reproduce the results from the paper, please change the Branch from 'main' to 'alejandro'.
+Within this branch, the notebook 'reproduce_results.ipynb' generates the figures related to machine-learning results.

 This repository contains the scripts that were used in the publication https://www.mdpi.com/{REPLACE_THIS}